2017 NCAA Tournament: Bold Predictions For No. 3 Oregon Vs. No. 7 Michigan [Opinion]

 The winner of this matchup will go on to play in the Elite Eight against the winner of the Kansas vs. Purdue Sweet 16 clash.

-Michigan, at this point, seems like a team of destiny after its plane slid off the runway.
+At this point, Michigan seems like a team of destiny after its plane slid off the runway.
 After that nightmare, the rest, as they say, has been history.
 To make a long story short, the Wolverines had to play in their practice uniforms at one point in the Big Ten tournament, and then they ended up winning the entire thing.

-Team of destiny or not, they will be going up against a Dillon Brooks-led team that can knock off any team in the country, and they hold a 31-5 record, and have wins against the UCLA Bruins and Arizona Wildcats, to prove it.
-The Wolverines’ best wins, for all it’s worth, because that kind of stuff tends to go out the window once the tournament begins, have come against the SMU Mustangs, Wisconsin Badgers (twice) and Purdue Boilermakers (twice).
+Team of destiny or not, they will be going up against a Dillon Brooks-led squad that can knock off any team in the country, and they hold a 31-5 record and have wins against the UCLA Bruins and Arizona Wildcats, to prove it.
+The Wolverines’ best wins, for all it’s worth — because that kind of stuff tends to go out the window once the tournament begins — have come against the SMU Mustangs, Wisconsin Badgers (twice), and Purdue Boilermakers (twice).
 Of course, the win against Louisville in the second round had “big-time win” written all over it.

-This one should be fun — to say the least — and that is especially the case since Derrick Walton Jr. and Brooks will be gracing the Sweet 16 with their presence.
+This one should be fun, to say the least, and that is especially the case since Derrick Walton Jr. and Brooks will be gracing the Sweet 16 with their presence.

 Before the 2017 NCAA tournament festivities resume action, let’s unleash some bold predictions for Oregon vs. Michigan.